 • With transparency and safety as key goals, MDR expands the scope of what a medical device is.
 Devices that previously didn’t need clinical trials now will.

 • Organizations will need to present more data than ever and keep stronger ongoing compliance documentation – especially with post-market surveillance.

-• Electronic instructions for use (eIFUs): All devices on the market in the EU will need to provide users with mobile phone-accessible product information updated in real time in a user’s preferred language.
+• Electronic instructions for use (eIFUs): All devices on the market in the EU will need to provide users with mobile phone-accessible product information updated in real-time in a user’s preferred language.

 And here’s what’s important to note: it’s not just Europe shaking things up with MDR – device regulations in Asia-Pacific (APAC) are rapidly shifting too.
-It seems that all researchers, regardless of where they work and do business, will need to reckon with these reforms and respond to global demand for safer, higher-quality devices and a push towards worldwide regulatory harmonization.
+It seems that all researchers, regardless of where they work and do business, will need to reckon with these reforms and respond to the global demand for safer, higher-quality devices and a push towards worldwide regulatory harmonization.

 For us at Medrio, keeping an eye on these regulatory shifts is crucial to our mission of facilitating clinical trials.
-Getting bogged down by compliance snags slows researchers’ efforts and keeps their life-enriching work from reaching people in need.
-A central element of our eClinical solutions is the capacity to easily manage vast quantities of data having peace of mind that information is 100% compliant.
+Getting bogged down by compliance snags slows researchers’ efforts and prevents their life-enriching work from reaching people in need.
+A central element of our eClinical solutions is the capacity to efficiently manage vast quantities of data having peace of mind that information is 100% compliant.
 During this time of worldwide regulatory flux, we suggest taking the long view and seeing these changes as opportunities to overhaul workflows and innovate.
 Now is a pivotal moment to set in motion new processes to create higher-value products that enhance people’s lives.

 There’s already been a lot of discussion about MDR – let’s dive into some noteworthy regulatory shifts taking place across APAC.

 Where are medical device clinical research regulations evolving?